Fraud Investigation Manager Job Description Example

 Fraud investigation managers are in charge of the fraud prevention and discovery unit of an organization.

-Their job description entails overseeing the operations of a fraud detection team to ensure cases of unlawful financial maneuvers are properly handled.
+The fraud investigation manager job description entails overseeing the operations of a fraud detection team to ensure cases of unlawful financial maneuvers are properly handled.

 Fraud investigation managers are responsible for developing and implementing action plans for detecting fraudulent activities in an organization.